MIT-Emerging-Talent/ET6-CDSP-group-01-repo/0_domain_study/personal_experience.md

          impact of the drought every single day.
 Water has become something we worry about constantly—something that used to be a part of life, but now feels like it’s slipping out of reach.

+## **Sudan**

+( _Hiba, Nada, Amin_)

+In Sudan, we have the longest river in the world _the River Nile_ the majority of the agricultural land was around the Nile and they use it as the main source of irrigation.
+However, because of the increase of population in the capital city _Khartoum_ the government started building new houses in drainage channels.
+Every Autumn, alot of people get affected by the flood and heavy rains and they loose their homes and belongings, they are often evacuated to areas with poor sanitation.

+The government usually don't do anything to prevention actions all their efforts are reactive they keep on getting "_surprised_" by the floods.
+Here's where the use of data science to predict patterns comes into play.